-To provide application support for this scenario we have implemented a user-level checkpointing library called Stop Restart Software (SRS).
+To provide application support for this scenario we have implemented a user-level checkpointing library called Stop Restart Software (SRS) [33].
 To use SRS, the following application changes are required.

-- SRS_Init() is placed after MPI_Init() and SRS_Finish() is placed before MPI_Finalize(). - The user may define conditional statements to differentiate code executed in the initial startup (i.e., initialization of an array with zeros) and code executed on restart (i.e., initialization of array with values from checkpoint).
-SRS_Restart_Value() returns 0 on start and 1 on restart and should be used for these conditionals. - The user should insert calls to SRS_Check_Stop() at reasonable stopping places in the application; this call checks whether an external component has requested a migration event since the last SRS_Check_Stop(). - The user uses SRS_Register() in the application to register the variables that will be checkpointed by the SRS library.
-When an external component stops the application, the SRS library checkpoints only those variables that were registered through SRS_Register().
-SRS_Read() is used on startup to read checkpointed data. - SRS_Read() also supports storage of data distribution and number of processors used in the checkpoint.
+SRS\Init() is placed after MPI\Init() and SRS\Finish() is placed before MPI\Finalize().

+- The user may define conditional statements to differentiate code executed in the initial startup (i.e., initialization of an array with zeros) and code executed on restart (i.e., initialization of array with values from checkpoint).
+SRS\Restart\Value() returns 0 on start and 1 on restart and should be used for these conditionals. - The user should insert calls to SRS\Check\Stop() at reasonable stopping places in the application; this call checks whether an external component has requested a migration event since the last SRS\Check\Stop(). - The user uses SRS\Register() in the application to register the variables that will be checkpointed by the SRS library.
+When an external component stops the application, the SRS library checkpoints only those variables that were registered through SRS\Register().
+SRS\Read() is used on startup to read checkpointed data. - SRS\Read() also supports storage of data distribution and number of processors used in the checkpoint.
 On restart, the SRS library can be provided with a new distribution and/or a different number of processors; the data redistribution is handled automatically by SRS. - The user must include the SRS header file and link against the SRS library in addition to the standard MPI library.

 At run-time, a daemon called Runtime Support System (RSS) is started on the user's machine.
 RSS exists for the entire duration of the application, regardless of migration events.
-The application interacts with the RSS during initialization, to check if the application needs to be stopped during SRS_Check_Stop(), to store and retrieve pointers to the checkpointed data, and to store the processor configuration and data distribution used by the application.
+The application interacts with the RSS during initialization, to check if the application needs to be stopped during SRS\Check\Stop(), to store and retrieve pointers to the checkpointed data, and to store the processor configuration and data distribution used by the application.

-We use a modified version of the contract monitor presented in Section 1.5.2.
+We use a modified version of the contract monitor presented in Section 5.2.
 Specifically, we added (i) support for contacting the migration rescheduler in case of a contract violation, (ii) interfaces to allow queries to the contract monitor for remaining application execution time, and (iii) support for modifying the performance contract dynamically.
 For the third issue, when the rescheduler refuses to migrate the application, the contract monitor lowers expectations in the contract.
-Dynamically adjusting expectations reduces communication with the contract monitor and can hide deficiencies in the contract's accuracy.
+Dynamically adjusting expectations reduces communication with the contract monitor.

-The migration rescheduler operates in two modes: migration on request occurs when the contract monitor signals a violation, while in opportunistic migration the rescheduler checks for recently completed applications (see [32] for details) and if one exists, the rescheduler checks if performance benefits can be obtained by migrating the application to the newly freed resources.
-In either case, the rescheduler contacts the NWS to obtain information about the grid; our application migration approach does not involve special-purpose resource sensors.
+The migration rescheduler operates in two modes: migration on request occurs when the contract monitor signals a violation, while in opportunistic migration the rescheduler checks for recently completed applications (see [34] for details) and if one exists, the rescheduler checks if performance benefits can be obtained by migrating the application to the newly freed resources.
+In either case, the rescheduler contacts the NWS to obtain information about the Grid; our application migration approach does not involve special-purpose resource sensors.
 Next, the rescheduler predicts remaining execution time on the new resources, remaining execution time on the current resources, and the overhead for migration and determines if a migration is desirable.
-We have evaluated rescheduling based on application migration in [32] for the ScaLAPACK application.
+We have evaluated rescheduling based on application migration in [34] for the ScaLAPACK application.

-5.4 Rescheduling via process swapping
+5.4 Rescheduling Via Process Swapping

 Although very general-purpose and flexible, the stop / migrate / restart approach to rescheduling can be expensive: each migration event can involve large data transfers and restarting the application can incur expensive startup costs.
-Our process swapping approach [30] provides an alternative trade-off: it is light-weight and easy to use, but less flexible than our migration approach.
+Our process swapping approach [31] provides an alternative trade-off: it is light-weight and easy to use, but less flexible than our migration approach.